1. Learn at your own pace in this 20-week online course.

 - A flashy addition to the melody - Licks 2

-- Playing to impress - Chord progressions 1
+- Playing to impress - Chord progression 1

 - Playing to impress - Chord progression 2